dxrgrabowski/dxrgrabowski.github.io/source/_posts/1-smallest-c-prog.md

 This value is hard to believe, considering that the program itself is just 5 instructions.
 We will try to find out what and why this happens.

 ## Analysis Tools
-Mainly two tools will be used for the analysis ```valgrind --tool=callgrind``` and ```perf```.
-For visualization, I used Callgrind because of its GUI tool and the greater clarity of results.
+Mainly, two tools will be used for the analysis ```valgrind --tool=callgrind``` and ```perf```.
+For visualization, I used Callgrind because of its GUI tool and the greater clarity of the results.
 The most important factor I chose was instruction count because it is machine-independent and deterministic.
-The runtime environment doesn't have to be exactly the same to perform profiling, which is not true for cycles, and especially for execution time.
+The runtime environment doesn't have to be exactly the same to perform profiling, which is not true for cycles and especially for execution time.

 ## Callgrind Call Map & Call List of dynamically linked program
 ![callgrind call map](callgrind_graph_1.png)
 ![callgrind call list](callgrind_list_1.png)
-As we can see, 98.22% of instructions were made outside of the program, in ld-linux-x86-64.so which is dynamic linux linker <span class="reveal-text" before="DLL" after="dynamic library"></span> We see methods like *_dl_sysdep_start*, *dl_start*, *dl_main*, *dl_relocate_object*, *dl_lookup_symbol_x* These are part of dynamic loading process.
-Their goal is to load, init, relocate and <span class="reveal-text" before="resolve symbols" after="find function and variables names"></span> used in prog contained for example from libc.so.
-Later we can see *handle_amd* or *handle_intel* they are involved in initialization and detection of specific processor functions (like SSE extension support, AVX, etc.) Even if your program does not use these functions directly, the system must initialize the CPU to adapt to the appropriate hardware environment.
+As we can see, 98.22% of instructions were made outside the program.
+In ld-linux-x86-64.so which is a dynamic Linux linker <span class="reveal-text" before="DLL" after="dynamic library"></span>.
+We see methods like *_dl_sysdep_start*, *dl_start*, *dl_main*, *dl_relocate_object*, *dl_lookup_symbol_x*.
+These are part of the dynamic loading process.
+Their goal is to load, init, relocate and <span class="reveal-text" before="resolve symbols" after="find function and variables names"></span>used in prog contained, for example in libc.so.
+Later, we can see *handle_amd* or *handle_intel* are involved in the initialization and detection of specific processor functions (like SSE extension support, AVX, etc.).
+Even if your program does not use these functions directly, the system must initialize the CPU to adapt to the appropriate hardware environment.

-## Running perf stat of static & dynamic approach comparsion
+## Running perf stat of static & dynamic approach comparison
 Let’s run ```perf stat``` to have some unified result to compare it later
 ```java
 0.42    msec task-clock:u              #  0.571 CPUs utilized